As per S.4.3 - AS3745 Planning for emergencies in facilities

 Using fire extinguishers

-R.A.C.E or E actions (below) can be performed in varying order depending on circumstance.
+R.A.C.E or E actions (above) can be performed in varying order depending on circumstance.

 Take notice of the extinguisher type in your area.

 Fire extinguishers are placed according to location requirements and the type of fire most likely to occur there.
 There are 4 basic steps when using a fire extinguisher: